Matheus Aiás: Orlando City

-On 21 August 2020, Matheus signed a two-and-a-half-year deal with MLS side Orlando City.
+On 21 August 2020, Matheus signed a two-and-a-half-year deal with MLS side Orlando City SC.
 After a two-month delay, Matheus was eventually able to make his debut on October 24 as a stoppage-time substitute in a 2–1 defeat to Inter Miami.
 He scored his first goal for the club in the following game, a 4–1 rivalry win against Atlanta United.

 Having only played for a combined 31 minutes for Orlando City, Matheus returned to the Spanish Segunda División on loan with Real Oviedo on 4 July 2021 ahead of the 2021–22 season with an option to buy.
 He made his Oviedo debut on 20 August 2021, as a 67th-minute substitute in a 2–1 defeat to Almería.

 Racing Santander

-On 8 July 2022, it was announced Aias had moved to newly-promoted Segunda División team Racing Santander for an undisclosed transfer fee.
+On 8 July 2022, it was announced Aias had moved to newly-promoted Segunda División team Racing de Santander for an undisclosed transfer fee.
+On 25 August 2023, Racing announced that his contract had been terminated by mutual agreement.

+Moreirense

+On 28 August 2023, recently-promoted to Primeira Liga side Moreirense announced the signing of Aiás on a one-year contract.

+Noah

+On 30 June 2024, Armenian Premier League club Noah announced the signing of Aiás.